Animal Kingdom - Notes | Class 11 | Part 3: Cnidaria

 • Polyp is cylindrical sessile form.
 E.g. Hydra, Adamsia.

-• Alternation of generation (Metagenesis): The phenomenon in which polyps produce medusae asexually and medusae form the polyps sexually.
+• Some show alternation of generation (Metagenesis).
+It is the phenomenon in which polyps produce medusae asexually and medusae form the polyps sexually.
 E.g. Obelia.

 • Corals have skeleton (CaCO3).